eolver/deploy-terraform-in-azure/README.md

 ![azure](https://s3.amazonaws.com/dev.assets.neo4j.com/wp-content/uploads/20180821105618/Microsoft_Azure_Logo.png)

-The object I set out to do was to use terraform to easily deploy infrastructure into Azure using Azure CLI.
-In this case I will be deploying a load balancer with 2 virtual machines.
+The object I set out to do was to use terraform to easily deploy infrastructure into Azure using Azure CLI or Powershell cmdlet window.
+In this scenario I will be deploying a load balancer with 2 virtual machines.
 This is more to demonstrate how you can deploy infrastrucutre using Terraform in Azure rather than the actual application itself.

 ***